iterative/dvc.org/content/docs/user-guide/pipelines/index.md

 A DVC pipeline is a collection of connected <abbr>stages</abbr>.
 At each stage, we define a shell command to run, and specify its inputs and outputs (if any).
-By defining outputs that feed into future inputs, we can determine the stages' execution order, e.g. if an output of stage X is fed as an input to stage Y, then DVC infers to run X before Y.
+By defining outputs that feed into future inputs, we can determine the stages' execution order, e.g. if an output of stage X is used as an input in stage Y, then DVC infers to run X before Y.

 `dvc stage` set of commands are used to create a pipeline by defining its